Point2SSM: Learning Morphological Variations of Anatomies from Point Cloud: Experiments and Analysis

 \subsection{Robustness Evaluation}

 We perform experiments to demonstrate model robustness using the medium-sized pancreas dataset.
-These results are plotted in Figure \ref{fig:robustness}.
-In all robustness experiments, the training and testing point clouds are corrupted in the same manner.
+These results are plotted in \figref{fig:robustness}.
+In all robustness experiments, the training and testing point clouds are corrupted in the same manner. \Appref{app:robust_examples} provides a visualization of example input.

-\textbf{Robustness against input noise.} To analyze the effect of noise on performance, we apply random Gaussian noise to input point clouds at various levels: 0.25, 0.5, 1, and 2 mm standard deviation. \P2S and the comparison models are not significantly impacted by input noise and \P2S achieves the best accuracy at all noise levels.
+\textbf{Robustness against input noise.} To analyze the effect of noise on performance, we apply random Gaussian noise to input point clouds at various levels: 0.25, 0.5, 1, and 2 mm standard deviation. \P2S and the comparison models are not significantly impacted by input noise, and \P2S achieves the best accuracy at all noise levels.
+These results indicate that by adding the denoising task in training, Point2SSM can easily be made robust to input noise.

-\textbf{Robustness against partial input.} To analyze the impact of partial input with missing regions, we remove continuous regions at random locations of various sizes (5\%, 10\%, and 20\% of the total points) from the input.
-The CD and EMD results capture how well the output fills in the missing regions to provide full coverage.
+\textbf{Robustness against partial input.} To analyze the impact of input with missing regions, we remove continuous regions at random locations of various sizes (5\%, 10\%, and 20\% of the total points) from the input.
+The CD and EMD metrics capture how well the output fills in the missing regions to provide full coverage.
 The autoencoder architectures (\AE and \DAE) are the least impacted by partial input, which is logical given this is the architecture used in point completion networks.
 Not only does \P2S perform similarly or better than all models regarding the distance metrics, but it also preserves compactness better than \DPC and \ISR with increasingly partial input.

-\textbf{Robustness against sparse input.} To test the impact of sparse input, we train the models with input size $N$ set to 128, 256, 512, and 1024, keeping the latent size $L$ fixed at 128 and output size $M$ fixed at 1024.
+\textbf{Robustness against sparse input.} To test the impact of input density, we train the models with input size $N$ of 128, 256, 512, 1024, 2048, and 4096, keeping $L$ fixed at 128 and output size $M$ fixed at 1024.
 This experiment benchmarks the network's ability to both upsample and provide SSM.
-The \CPAE model and \DPC model require $N=M$ and are thus excluded from this experiment. \P2S achieves the best overall accuracy given sparse input; however, there is a decline in performance given very sparse input ($N=128$).
+The \CPAE model and \DPC model require $N=M$ and are thus excluded. \P2S achieves the best overall accuracy; however, performance declines given very sparse input ($N=128$).